ZhuangLab/storm-analysis/wavelet_bgr/README.txt

 wavelet_type - See the pywt documentation, typically something like "db4". wavelet_level - How many levels of wavelet decomposition to perform.
-The larger the number the less response to local changes in the background. iterations - The number of iterations to perform of background estimation and foreground replacement to perform (see the Galloway paper). threshold - This should probably be something like 1x to 2x the estimated noise in the background.
+The larger the number the less response to local changes in the background. iterations - The number of iterations of background estimation and foreground replacement to perform (see the Galloway paper). threshold - This should probably be something like 1x to 2x the estimated noise in the background.